Cyclophosphamide

 How cyclophosphamide is given

-You may be given cyclophosphamide in the chemotherapy day unit or during a stay in hospital.
-A chemotherapy nurse will give it to you.
+You usually have cyclophosphamide in a chemotherapy day unit or clinic as an outpatient.
+You may also have it during a stay in hospital.
+You may have it with other cancer drugs.
 If you are having cyclophosphamide as tablets, you will have it at home.
-Cyclophosphamide can be given in combination with other cancer drugs.

-• an implantable port (portacath) – a disc that is put under the skin on your chest or arm and goes into a vein in your chest
+• an implantable port (portacath) – a disc that is put under the skin on the chest or arm and goes into a vein in the chest

 • as tablets you swallow whole with a glass of water.